 When people feel anger or disgust, they tend to vent about it, which leads to content going viral.
 So, you should consider incorporating anger and related human emotions into advertising when you want to take advantage of viral marketing.

-This connection between eliciting anxiety and anger and increasing your content’s spread or viral nature has even been confirmed in research
+This connection between eliciting anxiety and anger and increasing your content’s spread or viral nature has even been confirmed in research.

-Happiness = more shares
+Happiness = More Shares

-If you want to encourage more shares for your content, then focus on happiness.
+If you want to encourage more shares of your content, then focus on happiness.
 Research shows that positive content and good news travels more quickly on social media.
 Harness this to get more shares for your content and advertising.

 This is also related to the idea of the “social smile.”
 This refers specifically to babies smiling when others smile, but it also applies to adults.
 In adults, it is the fact that happiness tends to spread, so if someone else feels happy, you tend to feel happy as well.
 This, in turn, encourages sharing of the content that made you smile.
 Companies can take advantage of this by including happy customers in their marketing.